 Learn why you should know what Narcan is, how to use it, and where you can get trained on the Narcan page.

-Kenosha County’s MAT program provides eligible participants with Vivitrol (Naltrexone), an opioid receptor-blocking medication that is administered monthly.
-More information is on the Medically Assisted Treatment (MAT) page.
+Kenosha County’s MAT program provides eligible participants with medication management for substance use disorders as part of a comprehensive treatment plan.
+More information is available on the Medication Assisted Treatment (MAT) page.

 Peer Support Resources

 Peer support specialists/recovery coaches are people who have life experience in recovery from substance use and/or a mental health disorder.
 Learn more here.